|

 emergency procedures.

-the crew are ready to proceed to the aircraft, and may do so either on
+Now the crew are ready to proceed to the aircraft, and may do so either on

 foot or by crew shuttle bus.
 You will need to complete the necessary